When old-school developer goes freestyle

 PersistencePrograms(class I’ve created to have return type annotations, not for dependency injection).
 It contains pure functions, so there is no reason to mock them, you can tell, but then I have to mock all their dependencies!
 I have to fit all the problem in my head at once, what turns out to be hard sometimes.

-On the other hand, again, it’s a trade off with a benefit: I couldn’t make false assumption about how
+On the other hand, again, it’s a trade-off with a benefit: I couldn’t make a false assumption about how

 PersistencePrograms works and “mis-mock” it.